Common Physician Assistant Essay Pitfalls

 - Boring introduction

-This is an excellent list because eight years ago while I was applying to PA school I proved how adhering to each one of these elements was a guaranteed formula for failure.
+This is an excellent list because several years ago while I was applying to PA school, I proved how adhering to each one of these elements was a guaranteed formula for failure.

 Every one of the above pitfalls is what happens when you “think” too much.

 The Six Hundred Words (or less) that Changed my Life

 I applied to five PA schools in 2001 (prior to The Central Application Service for Physician Assistants (CASPA).

 First, I used an essay that I thought gave the review committee everything they would need to see that I was a stellar applicant.
 It showed my strengths, brown-nosed a bit, and proved that I had the pedigree to be a wonderful healthcare provider.

 But, as you will see, it lacked heart, honesty, passion, and most of all . . . grit.

 That night I sat down at my computer and composed what would become the 600 words that changed my life forever.
 I had not read them for over 11 years until this morning.

 I had never taken the time to go back and see what made the difference.
 What had made the essay I sent to UMDNJ different from the previous four flops?
 I was thinking about this list of essay pitfalls this morning and decided to go back and see if I could find my original essays.
 I was delighted to find all of them, they brought back strong feelings and wonderful memories.